Dvd-Znf/Matrix-Multiplication-Project/README.md

 Multiplication - multiply a matrix by an integer or by another matrix
 ## Known issues:
 Bug in matrix multiplication
+Bug that will be fixed after adding readline
 ## To be added:
 Integration with readline library
 Verbose mode/switch